 Canadian Boys' Clothes: Garments--Headwear

-Figure 1.--Canadian boys like American boys, commonly wore flat caps in the early 20th century.
+Figure 1.--Canadian boys like American boys, commonly wore flat caps in the early-20th century.
+They were the nost popular cap during the 1910s, 20s, and early-30s.
 There were quite a variety of styles.

 Communities